jasonliu0704/js-structure-parser/README.md

-## leveraging between Esprima and Acron
+## leveraging between Esprima and Acorn
 performance: on large files, Esprima is slightly faster than Acorn.

-file size:Esprima is bigger than Acron in terms of file size but it supports CDN.
+file size:Esprima is bigger than Acorn in terms of file size but it supports CDN.
 This won't affect end user experience and esprima file isn't that big enough to cost too much resources on server.
-Therefore, Acron is slightly better.
+Therefore, Acorn is slightly better.

 API quality: